Nicole Polizzi Shows Off Major Cleavage In Stunning New IG Snap

 Nicole “Snooki” Polizzi showed off some major cleavage in a new Instagram snap.
-The former Jersey Shore: Family Vacation star and mother of three looked stunning in the photograph which she indicated in the caption was taken by photographer Cara Lovello.
+The former Jersey Shore: Family Vacation star and mother of three looked stunning in the pic, which she indicated in the caption was taken by photographer Cara Lovello.

-Nicole smiled slightly and looked directly at the camera in the new pic.
-She wore her long, dark hair which was highlighted with blonde streaks in soft waves that framed her face.
-The bottom of her tresses fell down upon both of her shoulders.
+Nicole smiled and looked directly at the camera.
+She wore her long, dark hair — which was highlighted with blond streaks — in soft waves that framed her face.
+The bottom of her tresses fell over both of her shoulders.

-Nicole wore a low-cut black shirt underneath an oatmeal-colored blazer in the new snap.
-On her neck was a gold chain that bore the initials of the first names of her three kids, Lorenzo, Giovanna, and Angelo.
+Nicole wore a low-cut black shirt underneath an oatmeal-colored blazer.
+On her neck was a gold chain that bore the initials of the names of her three kids — Lorenzo, Giovanna, and Angelo.
 She and husband Jionni LaValle raise their brood in Northern New Jersey.

 She posed in front of a brick wall in the outdoor photograph.
-Just behind Nicole was a series of bushes.
+Just behind Nicole was foliage in fall colors.

-Fans of the former reality television star adored the pic, including her fellow ex-Jersey Shore star Sammi Giancola, who added a fire emoji as her comment.
+Fans of the former reality television star adored the pic, including her fellow ex-Jersey Shore castmate Sammi Giancola, who added a fire emoji as her comment.

 “This is a million-dollar pic,” claimed one fan.

-“Calm down model mawma,” wrote a second follower.,
+“Calm down model mawma,” wrote a second follower.

 “You look flawless Nicole, what an absolutely stunning picture.
 Just wow,” penned a third Instagram user.